What is this woman doing – Walking along with a stick held aloft? 🙂

 Obviously after smaller prey!

-- HEAR ~ scrunching of dead leaves & twigs underfoot, snapping of surprisingly strong web strands across the path
+- HEAR ~ scrunching dead leaves & twigs underfoot and the snapping of surprisingly strong web strands across the path

-- SMELL ~ honey myrtle & anticipation of an encounter
+- SMELL ~ honey myrtle & the anticipation of an unwanted and unexpected encounter

 - TOUCH ~ sticky pieces of web stuck in my hair & down my arms